aregm/icl/README.md

 ## Quick start

-The simplest way to start with ICL is to create a local ICL cluster in a container:
+The simplest way to start with ICL is to create a local ICL cluster in a Docker container:

 ```bash
 git clone https://github.com/intel-ai/icl.git